boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 If the receiving host has LAN capabilities (e.g., mobile CE or mobile handset with tethering), the following behavior applies:

-* If an RA NRLP is advertised from the network, and absent local rate limit policies, the device should send RAs to the downstream attached LAN devices with the same NRLP values received from the network.
+* If an RA NRLP is advertised from the network, and absent local rate-limit policies, the device should send RAs to the downstream attached LAN devices with the same NRLP values received from the network.

 * If local rate-limit policies are provided to the device, the device may change the scope or values received from the network